 The remainder of this paper is structured as follows. \Cref{sec:MOO} lays the theoretical groundwork by introducing \acc{MOO} problems and common scalarization techniques.
 Building upon this, \cref{sec:IMIDM} presents our first main contribution, where we develop and analyze the six \accp{IM}-informed \acc{DM} methods.
 We show the close interconnection between scalarization methods and \acc{DM}, which allows for a systematic derivation of both well-known and novel methods. \Cref{sec:IMI_MOMPC} then addresses our second main contribution by embedding these \acc{DM} methods into the \acc{MOMPC} framework and providing the corresponding stability proof.
-The methods and results from \cref{sec:IMIDM} and \cref{sec:IMI_MOMPC} are then applied to a numerical case study in \cref{sec:num_ex}.
+The methods and results from \cref{sec:IMIDM} and \cref{sec:IMI_MOMPC} are then applied to a numerical case study in \cref{sec:num_ex}, where we compare the resulting \acc{MO} schemes with fixed-weight \acc[l]{WS} controllers and illustrate the potential benefit of adapting the preference online.
 Finally, \cref{sec:conclusion} concludes the paper and outlines potential directions for future research.